sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 VM# mount -t devpts nodev /dev/pts
 VM# telnetd -l /bin/sh                  # now it is possible to run telnetd

-from other ternminal, try to connect
+from other terminal, try to connect:

 #sergio@debian$ telnet localhost 5555
 Trying 127.0.0.1...